sinaaghli/sinaaghli.github.io/testpage/Index.md

 ---
 layout: page
-title: testpage2
+title: testpage
-permalink: /test/test2
+permalink: /test/
 ---
-###this is a test2 page
+###this is a test page
 ##This is a test header

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)